KNowledgeOnWebScale/dataflow-visualization/schemas/docs/nodes-doc.md

 		 - <i id="nodeSchema/items/properties/strokeWidth">path: #nodeSchema/items/properties/strokeWidth</i>
 		 - Default: `1`
 	 - <b id="#nodeSchema/items/properties/title">title</b>
 		 - _The title of a node.
-E.g. useful to name a parentNode._
+E.g. useful to name a parentNode.
+Notice that this is not the same as an ID.
+If you give a node a title, that title will show up not in the middle of the node, but at the top._
 		 - Type: `string`
 		 - <i id="nodeSchema/items/properties/title">path: #nodeSchema/items/properties/title</i>
 	 - <b id="#nodeSchema/items/properties/zIndex">zIndex</b>